FelixOnline/v2/content/articles/2015-1-16-why-all-the-fuss-about-charlie-hebdo.md

 subtitle: >
   Paris attacks have recieved widespread global attention, but why?
 date: "2015-01-16 13:31:10 +0000"

 # Attributes from Felix Online V1
 id: "5101"
 old_path: /comment/5101/why-all-the-fuss-about-charlie-hebdo
 aliases:
  - /comment/5101/why-all-the-fuss-about-charlie-hebdo
+imported: true
+comments:
+ - Fantastic beat  I wish to apprentice while you amend your site how could i subscribe for a blog site The account helped me a acceptable deal I had been tiny bit acquainted of this your broadcast offered bright clear conceptcanada goose jassen sale amsterdam 65 httpwwwacmelnlnlnlcanadagoosejassensaleamsterdam658137htmlWow because this is extremely great work Congrats and keep it upcheap cs go skins httpcsgoskinpricesallmyblogcom1tablestriketobeimprovedinby5ideashtmlsay thanks to a lot for your site it assists a great dealnba 2k16 mt guide httpnfl15coinsexpertblogcucombuycsgoskinswalkingstridelength20500420

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true